On Accelerating the Regularized Alternating Least Square Algorithm for Tensors: Introduction

-Furthermore, by extending the Aitken-Stefensen acceleration formula to a matrix form, we propose a new acceleration version of RALS.
+In this paper, we propose a new acceleration version of RALS by extending the Aitken-Stefensen acceleration formula in a matrix form.
 The corresponding numerical simulation results illustrate the effectiveness of our acceleration method.
-The contributions of our work are the following: (1) providing the global convergence and local convergence rate of the RALS algorithm and (2) accelerating the RALS algorithm.
+In addition, the new fast method outperforms ALS and RALS with the Nesterov \cite{nesterov} accelerated updates.

 This paper is organized as follows.
 In Section 2, we introduce some notations and terminologies on the RALS algorithm for tensor approximation.
-In Section 3 and 4, we discuss the global and local convergence rates of the algorithm.
-In Section 5, we propose an acceleration version of algorithm.
-The simulation experiment is shown in Section 6.
-And in Section 7 we summarize our conclusions and show some remaining problems of this work.
+In Section 3, we propose an acceleration version of algorithm.
+The simulation experiment is shown in Section 4.
+In Section 5, we discuss the global convergence rates of the algorithm.
+Finally, in Section 6 we summarize our conclusions and show some remaining problems of this work.